 In the land of organic traffic, impression share and featured snippets, your product is as good as your competitive strategy allows it to be.
-Competitive strategy is the long-term plan of how a brand can develop an edge over competitors, attract consumers, and succeed in the digital landscape.
+Competitive strategies are the long-term plans of how a brand can develop an edge over competitors, attract consumers, and succeed in the digital landscape.
 Whether you’re in the market to improve the lives of your customers, offer the most affordable product/service, or offer the most advanced and top of the line technology your competitive strategy will determine how you will market your brand.
 In a way, it is what differentiates a brand from other brands in the market and therefore, and to a certain degree, determines the most suitable segment(s).

 In the land of organic traffic, impression share and featured snippets, your product is as good as your competitive strategy allows it to be.

 According to Michael Porter, professor at Harvard Business School, and others, there are 3 types of competitive strategies: